FrancescoMonaco/PhDPresentation/slides.md

     - We obtain robust predictors that are easy to initialize and deploy.
     - We address the challenges posed by high-dimensional data in ANNS.
+    - We derive mechanisms that can be expandend in several downstream tasks.
 <br>
 ---
 transition: fade